wikimedia-research/Discovery-Search-QueryFeatures-201610/docs/index.md

 ![**Figure 4**: (a) Variable importance according to mean decrease in accuracy (increase in prediction error after permuting values of the predictor) specific to zero results queries. (b) Variable importance according to mean decrease in impurity, using Gini index. (c) Variable importance according to mean decrease in accuracy over both classes of queries (zero results and some results).](index_files/figure-html/var_imp_zrr.png)

-**Logistic Regression**: The two tuned parameter of elasticnet penalty are very closed to 0, which means logistic regression without penalty works best here.
+**Logistic Regression**: The two tuned parameter of elastic net penalty are very closed to 0, which means logistic regression without penalty works best here.
 Overall accuracy of test set is 0.6946972, AUC is 0.6726.
 The confusion matrix is:

 |              | some results | zero results | class error |
 |:-------------|-------------:|-------------:|------------:|